Emilurenius/textAdventure/README.md

 ## Syntax highlighting?

-If you want syntax highlighting for the .ta scripting language in vscode, grab the folder in this repository called `ta syntax highlighting`, and move it into vscode's extentions folder
+Syntax highlighting in vscode is available for the .ta scripting language.

+Grab the folder in this repository called `ta syntax highlighting`, and move it into vscode's extentions folder to get syntax highlighting

 ## Documentation:
 * [Scripting language](https://github.com/Emilurenius/textAdventure/wiki/.ta-Scripting-language-documentation)